 In her memoir of Lovecraft, Zealia asserted:

 At Lovecraft’s gentle insistence, I left “The Mound” with Frank Belknap Long, and it was Long who advised and worked with me on that short novel.
 Lovecraft’s instructions were negligible; he merely advised both Belknap and myself when we felt we were not following his guidance.
-Yet the short novel has the same Lovecraftian mood and flavor as the other horror stories, because Belknap himself had long ben a protégé of Lovecraft, and had himself absorbed much of the Lovecraft manner in tales of the macabre.
+Yet the short novel has the same Lovecraftian mood and flavor as the other horror stories, because Belknap himself had long been a protégé of Lovecraft, and had himself absorbed much of the Lovecraft manner in tales of the macabre.

-—Zealia Bishop, “H. P. Lovecraft: A Pupil’s View” in Ave Atque Vale 260
+—Zealia Bishop, “H. P. Lovecraft: A Pupil’s View” in Ave Atque Vale260

 In terms of polite fictions and little white lies, this is a load of horseshit.
-Zealia’s memoir was published in 1953, in a book published under her own name, while it’s possible that in the intervening 25 years she had convinced herself this was the truth, it is clear from Lovecraft’s letters that he wrote the whole story.
-What may have begun or been intended as a folksy ghost story of the west—something like Robert E. Howard’s later tale “The Horror from the Mound”—became a substantial Lovecraftian epic, a major work in Lovecraft’s developing artificial mythology.
+Zealia’s memoir was published in 1953, in a book published under her own name, and while it’s possible that in the intervening 25 years she had convinced herself this was the truth, it is clear from Lovecraft’s letters that he wrote the whole story.
+What may have begun or been intended as a folksy ghost story of the West—something like Robert E. Howard’s later tale “The Horror from the Mound”—became a substantial Lovecraftian epic, a major work in Lovecraft’s developing artificial mythology.
 Which makes it rather difficult to say much about Zealia’s own influence on this tale, since it appears to be almost pure Lovecraft from start to finish.

 So what is there to talk about in terms of her own contribution to the story?

-For starters, the description of Binger and its inhabitants certainly seems to owe a great deal Lovecraft’s client rather than his own research.
+For starters, the description of Binger and its inhabitants certainly seems to owe a great deal to Lovecraft’s client rather than his own research.
 When we read:

 Binger is a modest cluster of frame houses and stores in the midst of a flat windy region full of clouds of red dust.
 There are about 500 inhabitants besides the Indians on a neighbouring reservation; the principal occupation seeming to be agriculture.
 The soil is decently fertile, and the oil boom has not reached this part of the state.
 My train drew in at twilight, and I felt rather lost and uneasy—cut off from wholesome and every-day things—as it puffed away to the southward without me.
 The station platform was filled with curious loafers, all of whom seemed eager to direct me when I asked for the man to whom I had letters of introduction.
 I was ushered along a commonplace main street whose rutted surface was red with the sandstone soil of the country, and finally delivered at the door of my prospective host.
 Those who had arranged things for me had done well; for Mr. Compton was a man of high intelligence and local responsibility, while his mother—who lived with him and was familiarly known as “Grandma Compton”—was one of the first pioneer generation, and a veritable mine of anecdote and folklore.